 Private scholarships come from private sources including local organizations, community foundations, employers and professional associations.
 These private scholarships have their own application process.
 They’re not reviewed or funded by the university so if you receive a scholarship check made out to your name instead of UMD, let us know about it.

-Bring it to our office in the Lee Building so that it can be credited to your student account.
+Bring it to our office in the Mitchell Building so that it can be credited to your student account.
 Make sure to include your UID on the check.
 You can also mail your private scholarship checks to the address below:

 University of Maryland